qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/Operators.rst

 AND
 ...

-Returns TRUE when condition a and b are true.
+Returns TRUE when conditions a and b are true.

 .. list-table::
    :widths: 15 85